codatio/codat-docs/docs/accounting-api/guides/invoice-finance/inv-fin-decision.md

 ```
 Charge rate = 5 - (4 * Ratio), where Ratio is a rate between 1% and 5%, rounded to 1 decimal place.
 ```
-### <input type="checkbox" unchecked/> Crunch some numbers

-Decisioning based on all the factors described above

-CRONCH CRONCH CRONCH

 ### <input type="checkbox" unchecked/> Return a decision array